4 Ways to Rebuild the Icon Cache on Windows 10 and 11

 Step 3: In the "Create New Task" window, type cmd.exe and click the OK button to open a command prompt.

-Step 4: In Command Prompt, type the following commands one by one and press Enter after each command to execute the same command.
+Step 4: In Command Prompt, type the following commands one by one and press Enter after each command to execute each command.
 The following command will delete the IconCache.db file.

 CD /d %userprofile%\AppData\Local